 You can read the story, as an insider law enforcement account, in the book Desert Shadows.
 Ironically my hubby worked where Manson was incarcerated for a portion of serving his life sentence.

-The sound of the nearby spring and breeze rustling through the willows beckons to you to walk around and explore.
-I am glad we visited during daylight hours as there were creepy carved gourd candles, messages, and graffiti to suggest some evil rituals may have taken place there.
+The sound of the nearby spring and breeze rustling through the willows beckons you to walk around and explore.
+I am glad we visited during daylight hours as the creepy carved gourd candles, messages, and graffiti suggested some evil rituals may have taken place there.

 The last time we tried to visit the site, it was taped off by law enforcement digging for bodies, after being tipped off there may be some buried there.
-Sadly in 2009, the main ranch buildings caught fire and now only the ruins remain with their untold mysteries.
+Sadly in 2009, the main ranch buildings were gutted by a suspicious fire and now only the ruins remain with their untold mysteries.
 I am glad I had taken photos on one of our trips before the fire, which you can see in my photo gallery at the end of this post.